Having the ability to convert leads into paying customers is one of the most important skills in the digital marketing industry.

 Total Conversions/Total Website Traffic X 100 = Conversion Rate

-To determine how to optimize better the conversion rate of your rate, you need to know the total amount of website traffic that it receives.
-This will give you an insight on how you could increase your conversion rate with the number of visitors you get.
+To determine how to optimize, you need to know the total amount of traffic your site receives.
+This will give you insight as to how you can increase your conversion rate with the number of visitors you get.

 Traffic sources are another conversion metric to keep track of, and you must know where most of your traffic comes from to double down on it.

-To optimize your site, you need to keep track of your traffic source, so you can put more effort into getting even more traffic from sources that sends the most users to your site.
+To optimize your site, you need to keep track of your traffic source.
+This way, you can put more effort into getting more traffic from sources that send the most users to your site.

 This means tracking and analyzing how website users behave on your website.
-You can use some tools to record how your website visitors interact with your website, such as the sections of the webpage they view the most, if they read your posts to the end, or if they are having trouble navigating your site.
+You can use tools to record how your website visitors interact with your website.
+This can help you track sections they view the most, if they read your posts to the end, if they are having difficulty navigating your site, and more.

-This metric tells you how much you make from the visits to your website users.
-To calculate it, simply divide the total revenue earned by the total visitors on your website.
+This metric tells you how much you make from website visitors.
+To calculate, simply divide the total revenue earned by the total visitors on your website.

-Bounce is one vital conversion rate optimization metric to track because you are not going to achieve your goal if website visits leave almost immediately when they visit your website.
-To get them to convert, they need to stay on your website a little more longer.
+Bounce is one vital conversion rate optimization metric to track.
+You are not going to achieve your goal of website visits if they leave almost immediately when they visit your website.
+To get them to convert, they need to stay on your website longer.